-We estimate that the net proceeds we will receive from the sale of [ ] shares of our common stock in this offering will be approximately \$[ ] (or approximately \$[ ] if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of \$[ ] per share (the mid-point of the estimated initial public offering price range set forth on the cover page of this prospectus).
-We do not expect that investors in this offering will experience dilution.
+We estimate that the net proceeds we will receive from the sale of 4.0 million shares of our common stock in this offering will be approximately \$80.0 million (or approximately \$92.0 million if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of \$20.00 per share.
+We do not expect that investors in this offering will experience dilution because our stockholders immediately prior to pricing of this offering will bear the discounts and commissions (sales load) and offering expenses through a reduction in the number of shares and, correspondingly, the value they will receive for their respective interests in the two SBIC subsidiaries we will acquire prior to pricing of this offering.